AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/gettingstarted.md

 ## Public API

 PDF Services API is accessible directly via REST APIs which requires Adobe-provided credential for authentication.
-Once you've completed the [Getting Credentials](/document-services/apis/interstitial) workflow, a zip file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
-The zip file structures are as follows:
+Once you've completed the [Getting Credentials](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html) workflow, a zip or json file automatically downloads that contains content whose structure varies based on whether you opted to download personalized code samples.
+The zip or json file structures are as follows:

--   **Personalized Download**: Downloads the zip which contains `acrobat-services-sdk-java-samples` with a preconfigured `pdfservices-api-credentials.json` file.
+-   **Personalized Download**: Downloads the zip which contains a preconfigured `pdfservices-api-credentials.json` file.
 -   **Non Personalized Download**: Downloads the `pdfservices-api-credentials.json` with your preconfigured credentials.

 **Example pdfservices-api-credentials.json file**